WAPA0012/GenesisX/README.md

 # GenesisX
-A technically feasible "digital life" capable of autonomous thinking, exploration, evolution, and possessing its own personality.
+A technically feasible "digital life" capable of autonomous thinking, exploration, evolution, and possessing its own personality

-# Genesis X - Digital Life System

-> **Project Vision**: Based on current human technological reserves, create an engineering-viable digital life—possessing autonomous thinking, exploration, and decision-making capabilities, along with unique personality traits.

-**Version**: v1.3.0 (Code Review Complete)
-**Release Date**: 2026-03-04
-**Status**: Production Ready

 ---